2018 Home Tour

 Adjacent to the Church is the St Catherine of Siena Parochial School.
 During the Tour, you will be able to visit class rooms in the school and speak to parents and teachers.
 The school has been educating students in Martinez since 1949.
 It is highly regarded, well certified and, though smaller than it used to be, has very small class sizes that allow for a great deal of teacher/pupil interaction.

-The Diablo Regional Concert Band will be playing for you at the MRC Clubhouse this year.
+The Diablo Regional Concert Band will be playing for you at the Shell Clubhouse this year.
 This is the reason that the theme of this year's Home Tour is "Strike Up the Band."
 The Band is a self-supporting, all-volunteer organization.
 If you would like more information about the Band, please call Cora Martens at (925)451-6222.

 The Band has been an institution in Martinez since first forming in 1910 as the Martinez Liberty Band.
 To learn more about the Band, please click here.